 Cystic fibrosis (CF) causes a person’s mucus to be thick and sticky.
 The mucus clogs the lungs and other organs.
 It causes breathing problems, lung infections, and lung damage.

 - Cystic Fibrosis (American Lung Association)

 - Cystic Fibrosis (National Heart, Lung, and Blood Institute)

-- Cystic Fibrosis Frequently Asked Questions (Cystic Fibrosis Foundation)
+- Intro to Cystic Fibrosis (Cystic Fibrosis Foundation)